Sayantan-UEM2026/Bank-Management-System/README.md

     balance DOUBLE
 );

-(You can extend schema with user authentication fields.)

-Open project in IDE (IntelliJ/Eclipse/NetBeans).
+Open project in IDE IntelliJ.

 Add JAR dependencies (if not already linked):